dart-lang/site-www/src/_guides/language/sound-dart.md

 Type arguments to constructor calls and
-[generic method](/guides/language/language-tour#using-generic-methods) invocations are inferred based on a combination of downward information from the context of occurrence, and upwards information from the arguments to the constructor or generic method.
+[generic method](/guides/language/language-tour#using-generic-methods) invocations are inferred based on a combination of downward information from the context of occurrence, and upward information from the arguments to the constructor or generic method.
 If inference is not doing what you want or expect, you can always explicitly specify the type arguments.